 The best truffle hunting experiences (including the ones we work with) offer people the chance to enjoy a meal incorporating some of the truffles they have found after the hunt.
 We would be more than happy to include truffle hunting in your gourmet self-drive itinerary!

 Truffle Hunting in Provence (Photo© France Just For You)

 COOK A TYPICAL NORMAN LUNCH WITH A LOCAL LADY IN NORMANDY

 One of the most enjoyable ways to immerse yourself in French culture is through your stomach!

-In the heart of Normandy, we have a special local contact: her name is Brigitte and she gives cooking classes, specialising in Norman cuisine.
+In the heart of Normandy, we have a special local contact: her name is Brigitte and she gives cooking classes in her own kitchen, specialising in Norman cuisine.